 Everyone Lends a Helping Hand

-At camp, everyone does a little bit of everything, and everyone dreams big!
-You will find that your position often includes things that you never thought of doing, like coaching a child to be responsible for his own choices or dressing up in a silly costume.
-Still, we do have different types of jobs, and it is helpful to review them all so that you can choose the one that best fits your talents and interests.
+At camp, everyone does a little bit of everything, everyone dreams big, and everyone boosts their own resilience quotient!
+You will find that your position often includes things that you never thought of doing, like coaching a child to be responsible for their own choices or dressing up in a silly costume.

-SPECIALISTS (ACTIVITY COUNSELORS) are almost the same as group counselors.
-The only real difference is that rather than travelling with a single group, you will teach a specific skill (e.g. soccer, swimming, drama) to a variety of groups that visit you during their activity period.
+Specialists are similar to group counselors; rather than traveling with a single group, you will teach a specific skill (e.g. soccer, swimming, drama) to a variety of groups that visit you during their activity period.
 In a typical day, you will see many more campers, providing constant positive feedback and guiding them to strive for excellence in all they do.
-Sample activity areas include swim instruction, lifeguarding, boating, archery, tennis, athletics, horseback riding, nature, challenge course, rock climbing, dance, drama, music, ceramics, woodworking, arts & crafts, cooking, and more!
+Sample activity areas include lifeguarding, boating, archery, tennis, athletics, horseback riding, nature, challenge course, rock climbing, dance, music, ceramics, woodworking, arts & crafts, and more!

-GROUP COUNSELORS and SPECIALISTS must have already completed at least one year of college.
+Specialists must have completed at least one year of college.

-DIVISIONAL DIRECTORS are experienced teachers, coaches, and parents.
-They serve as supervisors to our group counselors and also direct a specific age group of boys and girls.
+Divisional Directors are experienced teachers, coaches, and parents.
+They serve as supervisors to group counselors and also direct a specific age group of boys and girls.
 Supervisors’ responsibilities include providing guidance and support in terms of group management, organizing divisional activities, and handling all parent communications.

-AREA SUPERVISORS are also experienced teachers, coaches, and parents who oversee our specialists.
-They provide guidance and support in terms of program management and skill instruction.
+Area Supervisors are also experienced teachers, coaches, and parents who oversee our specialists.
+They provide guidance and support in program management, behavior reinforcement, and skills instruction.